Admissions for Applied Psychological Science MA/MS

 Requirements for Admission

 - Official Academic Transcript(s): All applicants must hold a baccalaureate degree from a regionally accredited university.
-A minimum of a 3.0 GPA on the last 60 undergraduate semester hours of letter-grade work earned before receipt of a Bachelor's (plus any previously completed graduate or professional work) is required.
+A minimum of a 3.0 GPA on the last 60 undergraduate semester hours of letter-grade work earned before receipt of a Bachelor's (plus any previously completed graduate or professional work) is preferred.

 - The program also requires the following prerequisite courses: Introduction to Psychology, Quantitative and Statistical Methods.
 The following courses are recommended: Personality, Abnormal Psychology, Developmental Psychology, Experimental / Research Psychology, Physiological Psychology, and Social Psychology.
 Applicants may be admitted with prerequisite course in progress.
 However all prerequisite courses must be completed with passing grades of "C" or higher before an admitted student can matriculate into the program.